New Admissions Deadlines: Application period is from June 1 - August 1

 Doctor of Nursing Practice Degree Program Overview

-Upon completion, graduates are able to exercise advanced levels of clinical judgment, systems thinking, and expanded responsibility, as well as become accountable for planning, implementing, and evaluating evidence-based strategies.
-Graduates are awarded a Doctor of Nursing Practice degree and are eligible to apply for and take the National Certification Examination (NCE) that is offered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).
+Graduates are awarded a Doctor of Nursing Practice degree and are eligible to take the National Certification Examination (NCE) that is offered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).

 Mission